 The Copyright Match Tool finds full reuploads of your original videos on other YouTube channels.
 Once a match has been identified, you can review it in YouTube Studio and choose which action you’d like to take.
-Currently, this tool is available to channels in the YouTube Partner Program.

-No worries - that’s fine.
+You don’t have to take action on a match.
 You can archive a match to remove it from your Matches tab.
 We’ll only send each match once, so you won’t see those videos again.

 The Copyright Match Tool is meant to find full or nearly-full matches to your videos.
 If someone used a short snippet of your video, it may not be surfaced.
-If you know of a reupload of one of your videos that you’d like removed, you can always report it via the copyright webform.
+If you know of a reupload of one of your videos that you’d like removed, you can always report it via the copyright webform

 There are a few reasons why we might not scan for matches to one of your uploads:

 - You weren’t the first person to upload the video to YouTube

 - The video is already protected by Content ID

 - The video has a Content ID claim on it